 Bearing a title involves getting a body tattoo and is a big commitment.
 If a Nayabaru breaks their commitment to the title, the tattoo is removed.
-The scar tissue serves as a warning to other Nayabaru not to trust the Nayabaru too much, even if he's given another title.
+The scar tissue serves as a warning to other Nayabaru not to trust the Nayabaru too much, even if they are given another title.

 The various communities also have special tattoos to give to the Nayabaru that have fallen from grace - tattoos that if removed would still give a tell-tale scar pattern.
 'Fallen from grace' usually means that the Nayabaru has killed another sapient creature in an act not obviously identified as accidental.
 The effect is complete ostracism.
 Nayabaru marked like this need to fend for themselves, or band together with other ostracised Nayabaru.
 Given the degenerates that the status attracts, this is a dangerous alliance, however.